 Our academics work with researchers from other Schools within the University as well with other businesses and institutions such as Bristol University and the GW4 (Great Western 4) Alliance, which encompasses the universities of Bath and Exeter.
 This includes working with other academics at the Cardiff Institute of Tissue Engineering and Repair where researchers are investigating corneal transparency, repair and tissue engineering, and the regulation of angiogenesis.
 We are also very active on the international stage, and collaborate with leading universities in mainland Europe, India, the USA and Japan.

-Our postgraduate research programme provides opportunities for students to gain experience working with world-renowned research leaders, their teams and their collaborators, and gain the skills necessary to pursue a successful academic career on completion.
+Our postgraduate research programme provides opportunities for students to gain experience working with world-renowned research leaders, their teams and their collaborators, and hopefully gain the skills necessary to pursue an academic career on completion.